 The following year, he expanded his involvement in the world's richest golf tour, making the cut in two out of three starts.
 Back home, he also won the Telkom PGA Championship in February.

 Oosthuizen's early attempts at Major glory did not go according to plan as he missed the cut at The Masters, the British Open and the PGA Championship in 2009.
 But he did come close to a first victory on the European Tour in January when he finished runner-up at the Abu Dhabi Golf Championship and the Qatar Masters on successive weekends.

 Taste of Major success but also near misses

 Oosthuizen would enjoy a breakout year in 2010, winning on the European Tour for the first time at the Open de Andalucia de Golf, but he couldn't have foreseen how much his life would change in a few short months.

-Ranked outside of the world's top 50 coming into the 2010 British Open at St Andrews, Oosthuizen stunned the world of golf with a dominant display.
+Ranked outside of the world's top 50 coming into the 2010 Open Championship at St Andrews, Oosthuizen stunned the world of golf with a dominant display.
 In the second round, he seized the lead from Rory McIlroy and went on a charge that would see him win the Claret Jug by seven strokes.